Fixing Expert

 • Use a straight stitch and not a zig-zag or overlock stitch to bind the carpet edges.

-• Don’t pull the carpet fabric from the edges or sides as it will cause them to fray or wear out quickly.
+• Don’t pull the carpet fabric from the edges or sides, as it will cause them to fray or wear out quickly.

-The Important Tips & Tricks To Keep In Mind When Binding Carpet Edges
+Tips & Tricks To Keep In Mind When Binding Carpet Edges

-Prior to binding the carpet edges, you need to keep in mind the following tips and tricks to complete this task efficiently and with no regrets.
+Before binding the carpet edges, you need to keep in mind the following tips and tricks to complete this task efficiently and with no regrets.

 • Always choose the ideal binding material that doesn’t clash or distort the aesthetic appeal of your valuable investment.

-FAQs–Frequently Asked Questions
+FAQs | Frequently Asked Questions

 Measure the length of the carpet edge and fold the binding tape lengthwise in half for around-the-edge placements.
 Then, stitch the tape in place using a needle and thread.
 Trim the overlapping edges (if any).